BOHUYESHAN-APB/N-T-AI/README.md

 - **blivechat**: Our Bilibili live comment display plugin is developed with reference to this project. *License*: MIT.
 [Repository](https://github.com/xfgryujk/blivechat/)
 - **MindCraft**: Used for the Minecraft AI agent integration, providing high-level LLM-driven intelligence. *License*: MIT.
 [Repository](https://github.com/mindcraft-bots/mindcraft)
 - **Mineflayer**: Used as the base engine for Minecraft bot interactions and low-level control. *License*: MIT.
 [Repository](https://github.com/PrismarineJS/mineflayer)
+- **Neuro**: Referenced for VTube Studio (VTS) related design patterns and integration strategies. *License*: MIT.
+[Repository](https://github.com/kimjammer/Neuro)
+- **Plan4MC**: A reinforcement learning-based framework for complex task planning in Minecraft.
+We are currently developing a next-generation visual closed-loop Minecraft plugin based on this project. *License*: MIT.
+[Repository](https://github.com/PKU-RL/Plan4MC)

+### 🌟 Outstanding Similar Projects

+We would like to showcase and support other outstanding projects in the community:

+- **AIRI**: A high-quality AI VTuber project.
+Like N-T-AI, it also utilizes headless Minecraft logic for game interaction.
+We showcase it here to support the developer and promote diversity in the AI companion ecosystem.
+[Repository](https://github.com/idootp/AIRI)

 ### Development Tools
 - **GitHub Copilot**: Code-assist help during development.